 More and more companies want to actively help employees find their place in the new situation and regain their mental balance.
 Today, in many cases, the implementation of mental healthcare solutions is the only way to maintain and increase the engagement and motivation of employees, also reducing the absenteeism.

 At Medicover Polska, we have been dealing with employees’ health for years now.
-At this difficult time, we understand that mental health and resistance to stress are as important as physical health.
+We understand that mental health and resistance to stress are as important as physical health.
 Therefore, we have made sure to tailor our offer by introducing many dedicated solutions for patients and companies that expect multifaceted psychological assistance.

 Prevention of mental disorders is not only about visits and therapy, especially under current conditions.
 We will analyse your needs and those of your employees, and offer tailor-made solutions, including: